Licister/DistanceMap/README.md

 ##README

 This is the source code for the Distance Map app found [here](http://licister.shinyapps.io/distancemap), created for the ["Developing Data Products"](https://www.coursera.org/course/devdataprod) course project.
-It also contains the Slidify presentation of the same app.
+It also contains the Slidify presentation of the same app, which can be read [here](http://licister.github.io/DistanceMap/DistanceMapSlidify/index.html).

 Distance Map is an application that takes two American cities as inputs (from a selection of 10), and returns the straight line distance between them in miles and kilometers.
 It also adds two markers on a map to let the user know where the cities are located.

-The page should look like the sample image in the [sample-image](/DistanceMap/sample-image/) folder.
+The application page should look like the sample image in the [sample-image](/DistanceMap/sample-image/) folder.
 If it does not look like this, please let me know.